uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 - Size must be at least 300 x 300 pixels.
 - Format must be PNG or JPG.
-- Image can be black and whikages and settings so we can get started quickly.

-- Create a new Unity project using the AR Core template, you may need to download it first.
-![Create orAR colour but must have strong contrast.
+- Image can be black and white or colour but must have strong contrast.
 - Image should avoid repeated patterns.

 I have created a Unity package with some simple assets in it to get us started.